What should I wear and bring to a class?

-In this class we take you through some of the basics of Pilates.
-You will be shown "easy" exercises and learn a little of the Pilates principles.
+In this class we take you through some of the basic and common Pilates exercises we include in our lessons.
 There is lots to learn and we will try and keep it simple for you and work within your ability.

 This class is ideal if you prefer to work on your own or if you have medical conditions or injuries that require close instruction.

-The Reformer plays a major part in our classes so you will be then shown how to safely use the apparatus and be taken through some exercises that are commonly taught in a Foundation class (the next level class).
+The Reformer plays a major part in our classes so you will be then shown how to safely use the apparatus.

 When and only when you and the instructor are happy with your level of understanding, you will be able to book into a Foundation class.
 Sometimes clients will have more than one 1 to 1 class and this is discussed at the conclusion of your session.